From Bird to Dog: Bluebird Records (1932-1945)

 You will note in the Bluebird series, they say electrically recorded.
 “Electrically Recorded” came about in the mid-1920s using microphones to capture sound rather than simply playing into a horn.

 By Sept.
 1933 the label changed to a blue and cream cover.
 This is sometimes referred to as Bluebird “Buff” by collectors.

 By Sept.
 1937 the record label had changed to dark blue and gold coloring.
 The Bluebird bird logo was now shown against a musical stave.

 Shows the RCA Dog and Bluebird bird logos together.
 However, in Nov.
 1942 Bluebird added the “30” prefixes to its labeling.
-Color is still dark blue and gold.
+The color is still dark blue and gold.

 Post-World War II Label:

 By the late 1940s, the Bluebird logo is dropped completely.
 The RCA Dog logo is instead displayed prominently.
 Bluebird records become indistinguishable from standard RCA records except for the dark blue and gold coloring and a small notation of “Bluebird Series.” at the top.

 Music Genres: jazz, gospel, blues, race, pop-dance, ethnic